-Niko is a Canadian-based international company engaged in the exploration for, and the development and production of, natural gas and crude oil.
-As at March 31, 2014, the Company held interests in: (i) producing assets in India and Bangladesh, (ii) development opportunities in India and Trinidad and Tobago and (iii) exploration acreage in India, Indonesia, Trinidad and Tobago, Brazil, Madagascar and Pakistan.
-Revenue for fiscal 2014 and fiscal 2013 was comprised of eighty (80) percent natural gas and twenty (20) percent oil and condensate.
-As at March 31, 2014, the Company had no Canadian assets.
-For further information on individual properties, see "Assets".
+Niko is a Canadian-based international company focused on value generation in the D6 Block in India, while maintaining optionality to benefit from the exploration potential in its portfolio.
+As at March 31, 2015, the Company held interests in: (i) producing assets in India and Bangladesh, (ii) development opportunities in India and (iii) exploration acreage in India, Indonesia, Trinidad and Tobago, and Brazil.
 The Company's Common Shares and Convertible Notes are listed on the TSX under the symbol "NKO" and "NKO.NT" respectively.

-As at March 31, 2014, substantially all of Niko's reserves were located in the D6 Block and NEC-25 in India, Block 9 in Bangladesh and Block 5(c) in Trinidad and Tobago and substantially all of Niko's current production is from the D6 Block in India and Block 9 in Bangladesh.
-Refer to "Recent Developments" for discussion on the sale of Block 5(c).
+As at March 31, 2015, substantially all of Niko's reserves were located in the D6 Block and NEC-25 in India, and Block 9 in Bangladesh and substantially all of Niko's current production is from the D6 Block in India and Block 9 in Bangladesh.
+Revenue for Fiscal 2015 was comprised of eighty (80) percent natural gas and twenty (20) percent oil and condensate.
+For further information on individual properties, see "Assets".